2017 Village Zoning Changes

-O Pelham Preservation has worked hard to find a compromise with the village on zoning changes.
+The Pelham Preservation worked to find a compromise with the village on these zoning changes.
+Recognizing

-We recognized that some elements of the current zoning law poses challenges for new development that could otherwise help revitalize
+that some elements of the current zoning law pose challenges for new development that could otherwise help revitalize

-the downtown and ensure its preservation and we worked diligently, drafting alternatives, attending
+the downtown and ensure its preservation and the organization worked diligently, drafting alternatives, attending

 multiple meetings and work sessions with the village board and recommending other ideas to encourage reasonably-scaled,

 smart-growth development, including townhouses and office buildings.
 The organization was successful in limiting zoning

 changes to allow only for townhouses and not high rises at the north end of Fifth Avenue.
 While unsuccessful in having other

 alternatives adopted and maintaining the traditional height limits, the organization continues to monitor new applications

 to the village under the new code to determine their impact on the character of Pelham.